 Beyond the Lavra is Rodina Mat, the enormous Motherland monument which is visible from miles around.

-Outside of Kiev, I went on a Chernobyl Day Trip.
-It took up one whole day of my stay in Kiev but was well worth visiting.
+Outside of Kyiv, I went on a Chernobyl Day Trip.
+It took up one whole day of my stay in Kyiv but was well worth visiting.

-Kiev’s metro system is one of the deepest in the world so expect escalator rides of several minutes.
-At a depth of 105.5m, Kiev’s Arsenalna is the deepest metro station in the world.
+Kyiv’s metro system is one of the deepest in the world so expect escalator rides of several minutes.
+At a depth of 105.5m, Kyiv’s Arsenalna is the deepest metro station in the world.
 Some of the metro stations had palatial décor and reminded me of St. Petersburg’s system.

-I saw Uber and Bolt taxi services in Kiev but didn’t use them.
+I saw Uber and Bolt taxi services in Kyiv but didn’t use them.

-GETTING FROM BORYSPIL AIRPORT TO KIEV CITY CENTRE:
+GETTING FROM BORYSPIL AIRPORT TO KYIV CITY CENTRE:

 The apartment I stayed in arranged for a taxi pick-up.
 It cost a little more than a regular airport taxi but was worth it.
 Uber and Bolt can do airport pick-ups and are the cheapest taxi service.